michalgrzegorczyk-dev/angular-component-communication/src/app/1-input-output/README.md

 Here's something interesting - we don't actually need decorators for inputs and outputs!
 There's a non-traditional way using `@Component` metadata with `inputs` or `outputs` arrays.
 It achieves the same result with a different syntax.

-#### Practical Uses of Inputs and Outputs
-1. Navigate from a product list to a detailed view using @Input to pass the selected product ID to the detail component.
-2. Implement dynamic filtering for a list view where filter settings are passed down using `@Input()` and filter changes are communicated back via `@Output()`.
-3. Creating interactive components that need to notify parent of changes (dropdowns, search inputs).

 | Status | Description                                                                                                                                                                     |
 |--------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|